dtr-org/unit-e/doc/tor.md

-# TOR SUPPORT IN BITCOIN
+# TOR SUPPORT IN UNIT-E

 It is possible to run unit-e as a Tor hidden service, and connect to such services.